Quick Reference

 - enables data exchange between systems

-Glossary Term Entry Location: Core Concepts - serialization
+Glossary Term Entry Location: Core Concepts, API Fundamentals - serialization

 skunkworks